Dengjianping/CUDA-Practices/ReadMe.md

-Just a addtion running on GPU device.
+Just a array addtion running on GPU device.